Petik and Sanos: Testimonies of contemporaries

 Simeon of Poland, who visited Aleppo in 1617, wrote:

 This Petik was a known and famous man, for he traveled like a pasha, accompanied by thirty or forty special guards, as well as Janissaries and sipahis.
 They said that he had [purchased] twenty-four offices, [among them] chief of customs, head of the bazaar, and superintendent of all the inns, baths, and other things.

 Khwaja Petik, as was customary, along with other residents of the city, went out to meet the pilgrims from Jerusalem, among whom was Simeon:

 Khoja Petik arrived with his two brothers.
 He was atop a white Arabian horse with a golden saddle and a harness and belt-clasp covered with expensive jewels and pearls.
 They glittered with gold, gemstones, and expensive cloth.
 Many slaves and servants, sipahis and Janissaries accompanied him as they would a pasha.
 Approaching [us], he descended from his horse, fell at the feet of the kat‘oghikos and greeted him. […] That day, Khoja Petik set a great feast and everyone had a good time until evening.

-Historian Elyse Semerdjian notes that Petik's public wearing of the items described by Simeon ran counter to the Ottoman Empire's sumptuous laws, which forbade non-Muslims from wearing such luxurious clothes, leaving such indulgence only for Muslims.
+Semerdjian notes that Petik's public wearing of the items described by Simeon ran counter to the Ottoman Empire's sumptuous laws, which forbade non-Muslims from wearing such luxurious clothes, leaving such indulgence only for Muslims.

 In one of his letters, Pietro Della Valle wrote about Petik: